 Because senior executives have access to the most sensitive and valuable information at a company, non-compete and confidentiality clauses are usually part of their employment agreements.
 But when they leave, employees may try to dispute these agreements in court.
-In one such action commenced in Westchester County Supreme Court’s Commercial Division, Andrew Schriever and Troy Lipp of Cuddy & Feder’s litigation team successfully persuaded the court of the potential harm to their client if its former vice-president was allowed to work for a competing company and disclose the client’s confidential and proprietary information while the suit was pending.
+In one such action commenced in Westchester County Supreme Court’s Commercial Division, Troy Lipp of Cuddy & Feder’s litigation team successfully persuaded the court of the potential harm to their client if its former vice-president was allowed to work for a competing company and disclose the client’s confidential and proprietary information while the suit was pending.
 They were able to obtain a temporary restraining order and preliminary injunction enjoining the former employee from doing so.